 Do you want to be a supportive friend?

 You need to understand the "WHY" (your values) behind your goals and focus on the processes involved in achieving them.

 Imagine a scene where two kids are sitting in the back of a car headed towards the zoo.
 They have planned it for months!
 And both of them are equally excited to see all the exotic animals for the first time.

 On the way to the zoo, Child #1 keeps asking,

 “How long until we get there?”

-This child's sole goal is to reach the zoo.
-He's eager to explore and see exotic animals for the first time.
-That is he's goal.
+Child #1's sole goal is to reach the damn zoo and he's eager and motivated!
 Unfortunately, the drive to the zoo is going to take the family at least 2 hours.
-This 2-hour journey is not very entertaining for him.
-He just can't wait.
-The two-hour journey becomes a chore and he starts to feel agitated for the wait.
+This 2 hour journey is not very entertaining for him.
+He becomes agitated.

-When the family finally arrives at the zoo, both of them are going to have a great time.
-But what if the zoo had been closed down for maintenance?
-In this circumstance, the first child's day would have been completely ruined.
-The long and annoying journey was all for nothing.
-He has gotten nothing out of the journey.
-The second child is also downhearted.
-He probably is just as upset as the first child but at least he enjoyed the journey.
-He’s day is not completely ruined and he's got another 2 hours of journey back home to look forward to.
+In this circumstance, the Child #1's day would have been completely ruined.
+His long and boring journey was all for nothing.
+The Child #2 is equally devastated but at least he enjoyed the journey.
+His day is not completely ruined and he's still got another 2 hours of journey back home to look forward to!

 Don't be Child #1

 When we set goals and incorporate self-improvement techniques we are making the same mistakes as Child #1.